Wimbledon Chase Primary School A GSG School

 Special Education Needs

 At Wimbledon Chase we have an additionally resourced provision for pupils with speech, language and communication disorders.
 The key stage 1 unit is called The Ark and the key stage 2 unit is called The Study.
-Both provide specialist teaching for up to 18 pupils from nursery to year 6.
-The children attend The Ark and Study in the mornings, where they receive their literacy and numeracy lessons from a special needs teacher and three learning support assistants.
-They also receive regular speech and language therapy and occupational therapy.
+Both provide specialist teaching for up to 16 pupils from nursery to year 6.
+The children attend The Ark and Study in the mornings, where they receive their literacy and numeracy lessons from a special needs teacher and four learning support assistants.
+They also receive regular speech and language and occupational therapy.
 For all other lessons, they return to their classes with their learning support assistants.
-Staff are trained in a variety of techniques including: Makaton, social skills, SEAL small group work training, speech & language therapy, play therapy, drama therapy, etc. We pride ourselves on being a fully inclusive school.
+Staff are trained in a variety of techniques including: Makaton, social skills, SEAL small-group work training, speech & language therapy, play therapy, drama therapy, etc. We pride ourselves on being a fully inclusive school.
 All children have equal access to the wider curriculum as well as participating in school trips, theatre workshops and sports activities.

 Condition | Provision for in school |